emissary-ingress/emissary/DEVELOPING.md

    service.
 It will take a while the first time.
 It will be quicker subsequent times.

 2. Type `make proxy` to start teleproxy.
-The remaining steps all assume teleproxy is running and you are in another unoccupied dev shell.

 3. Type `make shell` in order to start a dev shell.
-This launch a shell with KUBECONFIG setup to point to the acquired cluster.
+This launches a shell with KUBECONFIG setup to point to the acquired cluster.
+The remaining steps all assume teleproxy is running and you are in another unoccupied dev shell.

 To query the ratelimit service in the cluster: